AmazingAng/WTF-Solidity/Languages/en/14_Interface_en/readme.md

 -----

-In this section, we use the interface contract of `ERC721` as an example to introduce the `abstract` and `interface` in `solidity`.
-This will also help you better understand the `ERC721` token standard.
+In this section, we will introduce the `abstract` and `interface` contracts in Solidity, using the interface of `ERC721` as an example.
+They are used to write contract templates and reduce code redundancy.

 ## Abstract contract